-One of the investing principle we are thought and read about is to diversify our portfolio by sector and by asset allocations.
-It’s one of the selling factors used by financial advisors when it comes to the mutual funds industry or risk management.
-Find our what is in Warren Buffett’s portfolio to see if diversification plays a role in his investment strategy.
+One of the investing principles we are thought and read about is to diversify our portfolio by sector and by asset allocations.
+It’s one of the selling factors used by financial advisors when it comes to the mutual funds’ industry or risk management.
+Find out what is in Warren Buffett’s portfolio to see if diversification plays a role in his investment strategy.

 I personally track my diversification with my portfolio tracker and attempt to keep my holdings within a range of my targets.
 Warren Buffett’s diversification can teach you to follow your instinct and to learn what works for you.
 As I refined my investing strategy over the past years, I have usually adjusted my diversification slightly to reflect what works for my investing approach.

 Below is Mr. Buffett’s portfolio as of March 25, 2017.
 The source of the data is from Berkshire Hathaway’s 13F Filling.
 There is a total of 47 holdings that are managed within Berkshire Hathaway’s portfolio to put it in perspective with the number of stocks you hold in yours.

 Diversification is protection against ignorance.
 It makes little sense if you know what you are doing.

 |AAL||American Airlines Group Inc.|